flybywiresim/docs/docs/beginner-guide/engine-start-taxi.md

 - Set the `ENG` mode selector to `NORM`
 - FLAPS - `Set`
     - As defined in the MCDU Preparation guide.
+    - Note: If taxiing in icing conditions with rain, slush or snow:
+        - Maintain the flaps retracted until the aircraft reaches the holding point of the takeoff run.
+This action prevents contamination of the slats/flaps mechanism.
 - GROUND SPOILERS - `Arm`
 - APU BLEED - `Set to OFF`
 - APU MASTER SW - `Set to OFF`